LLNL/lbann/docs/building_lbann.rst

 LBANN while the other dependencies remain constant.
-The installation instructions below provide a script that will setup a Spack environment with the remaining dependencies, and then invoke the LBANN superbuild CMake infrastructure to build LBANN from the local source and to download versions of Aluminum and Hydrogen from GitHub.
+The installation instructions below provide a script that will setup a Spack environment with the remaining dependencies, and then invoke the LBANN CMake infrastructure to build LBANN from the local source.
 The provided script will build with a standard compiler for a given platform and the nominal options in the CMake build environment.
 Expert developers should refer to :ref:`here